Migz93/lidarr-download-automation/README.md

 This mode will download everything by the artist that Deezer provides, so you can end up with a lot of unwanted albums/EPs/singles/ect.

 # Config
-Edit the "config.sample" file, fill your paramaters and save as "config".
+Edit the "config.sample" file, fill your paramaters and save as "config".<br>
 * scriptDir - 				Directory that you want log file & artist ID batch file to be stored.<br>
 * downloadDir - 			Directory that you want smloadr to download to.<br>
 * LidarrUrl - 				Set domain or IP to your Lidarr instance including port.
 If using reverse proxy, do not use a trailing slash.<br>